FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/Task3.md

   }
 }
 ```

-11. Click on **Query** and review the output.
+12. Click on **Query** and review the output.
 ![img_10.png](img_10.png)

-12. GraphQL queries all the usage of Arguments/Variables within Queries.
-Lets update the previous query by adding a Argument.
+13. GraphQL queries all the usage of Arguments/Variables within Queries.
+Lets update the previous query by adding an Argument.
 Enter the following query:
 ```graphql
 {
   launch(id: "6243aec2af52800c6e91925d") {